Broccoli or Cauliflower? Neither - it's Romanesco!

 As if this was not enough science, you can easily see that the head of an individual Romanesco is made up of many smaller heads which ‘mimic’ the larger, whole, head – this phenomenon is known as a ‘natural fractal’ or phyllotaxis, or rather, more precisely, an approximate fractal, because a head of Romanesco can’t go on for ever, unlike a ‘proper’ fractal.
 There is an end point to it.

-Perhaps it would be fun to plant our Romanesco in a spiral too, on your plot, just to keep the design idea going a little further.
-But on second thoughts, it might be as well to stick to a more conventional planting layout where your Romanesco are planted in rows 45cm apart with 45cm between the rows.
-Before you get to that stage, however, you have to, of course, plant some seed.
-You can sow seed indoors from as early as February onwards.
+Perhaps it would be fun to plant your Romanesco in a spiral too, just to keep the design idea going a little further.
+But on second thoughts, it might be as well to stick to a more conventional planting layout where you plant your Romanesco in rows 45cm apart with 45cm between the rows.
+Before you get to that stage, however, you have to sow some seed.
+You can sow it indoors from as early as February onwards.
 Individual modules are ideal for this, as this method will cause a minimum of root disturbance.
 This will be very beneficial when the time comes to plant out your seedlings, i.e. as soon as they have formed 3 or 4 ‘true’ leaves – usually about now, in May or June.

 Alternatively, you can sow the seed now directly into the vegetable bed.
 Sow it sparingly, in order to avoid too much waste.
 Your frugality will pay off nicely when you then proceed to ‘thin out’ the rows of seedlings later, to achieve their final spacing of 45cm.